Assistance for Californians Affected by the Coronavirus

 - To learn more, visit the website of the Food and Nutrition Service, an agency within the Department of Agriculture.

-Furthermore, the American Rescue Plan provides critical and continued investments in vital nutrition assistance programs, such as school meals, Women, Infants and Children (WIC), and the Commodity Supplemental Food Program, to help ensure that vulnerable populations do not go hungry.
+Furthermore, the American Rescue Plan provided critical and continued investments in vital nutrition assistance programs, such as school meals, Women, Infants and Children (WIC), and the Commodity Supplemental Food Program, to help ensure that vulnerable populations do not go hungry.

 The bill also provides $9.9 billion to help homeowners struggling with mortgage and utility payments.
 To apply for mortgage assistance click here.